 Advanced Compass Setup¶

-This article provides advanced guidance for how to setup and calibrate the compass(magnetometer).
+This article provides advanced guidance for how to setup the system compass(es) and advanced compass related features.

 Accurately setting up the compass is critical because it is the primary source of heading information.
 Without an accurate heading the vehicle will not move in the correct direction in autopilot modes (i.e. AUTO, LOITER, PosHold, RTL, etc).
 This can lead to circling (aka “toiletbowling”) or fly-aways.